markwragg/markwragg.github.io/drafts/AzCostTools.md

 ![Show-CostAnalysis generates charts and tables for a set of returned cost data](/content/images/2024/Show-CostAnalysis.gif)

-There's a couple of parameters on `Show-CostAnalysis`: you ca  customise the size of the charts returned by specifying `-SparkLineSize`.
+There's a couple of parameters on `Show-CostAnalysis`: you can again customise the size of the charts returned by specifying `-SparkLineSize`.
 The default is 3.
-But perhaps more usefully, you can also specify `-ConvertToCurrency` with a 3 letter currency code if you'd like the cost values returned to be converted to a different currency.
+But perhaps more usefully, you can also specify `-ConvertToCurrency` with a 3-letter currency code if you'd like the cost values returned to be converted to a different currency.
 Sometimes Azure costs are billed in a currency that is not your own and it may be more informative to view them in your local currency.
 For example:

 ```powershell
 $Cost | Show-CostAnalysis -ConvertToCurrency GBP